 b.
 According to the riches of His grace: The redemption and forgiveness given to us comes according to the measure of the riches of His grace.
 It is not a "small" redemption or forgiveness won by Jesus on the cross.
 It is immense.

 c.
 Which He made to abound toward us in all wisdom and prudence: Many think it is unwise of God to lavish such redemption and forgiveness on guilty sinners.
-But it is in all wisdom and prudence that He has given this to us.
+But it was in all wisdom and prudence that He gave this to us.

 3. (9-12) The mystery of His will.